isomerpages/moe-dunmansec/_sec-1-registration/Secondary 1 Online Registration.md

 <p>Parents Gateway App</p>
 </td>
 <td rowspan="1" colspan="1">
-<p>For students who applied for 3rd Language,</p>
+<p>For students who have applied for 3<sup>rd</sup> Language, parents/guardians
-<p>Parents/ Guardians will receive a PG message by 22 December 2025 to inform
+will receive a PG message by 22 December 2025 on the status of your child's/ward's application.</p>
-you whether your child's/ward's application is successful.</p>
-<p>Students whose applications are successful will have to register online
+<p>Successful applicants will have to register online with the respective
-with the respective centres: MOE Language Centre (MOELC) or Malay/Chinese Special Programme (MSP/CSP) Zonal Centres.</p>
+centres: MOE Language Centre (MOELC) or Malay/Chinese Special Programme (MSP/CSP) Zonal Centres.</p>
-<p>More information on how to register will be provided via Parent Gateway
+<p>More information on how to register will be provided via PG to successful
-to those who are successful in their application.</p>
-<p></p>
+applicants.</p>
 </td>
 <td rowspan="1" colspan="1">
 <p>-</p>